Refine Population Access

 • Location = "New York", "Boston", "Miami".

-In an OR statement, an employee is included in the population if they satisfy any of the conditions (has any of the property values).
+In an OR statement, an employee is included in the population if they satisfy any of the conditions (has any of the dimension values).
 In this example, users with this permission get access to:

 • Employees in New York, or